 In order to maximize student learning and create a distraction free learning environment, students are permitted to have electronic devices during school hours with limitations.
 Students are permitted to use devices between class periods, before and after school, and during lunch.
-At the start of each class period, students will store devices in the assigned holder or location.
+At the start of each class period, students will store devices in the assigned holder or secure in a bag or purse.
 The device should not be visible during class and students will not be permitted to access the device until the classroom teacher gives permission.
 When using a hall pass to the restroom, students will not be permitted to take devices with them.
 At no point during the school day are students permitted to use their phones for incoming or outgoing calls.
 The Administration reserves the right to confiscate any electronic items considered inappropriate for the school setting.
 The district assumes no responsibility for damage; loss, or theft of electronic devices brought onto the school property.
-The Board of Education will be reviewing student cell phone policy during the 2024-2025 school year.